-The Wayfarer showcases its classic coastal seafood roots, with a menu focused on high quality, local and seasonal ingredients: troll-caught salmon out of nearby Astoria, Dungeness crab with wild chanterelles, and Nevør Shellfish Farms oysters.
-Grilled steaks and cast iron chicken balance surf with the turf.
-Craft cocktails, NW beers on tap, and a whiskey bar accompany the beautiful ocean view.
-Breakfast and lunch are perfect for families, with favorites like cinnamon roll French toast, Eggs Benedict five ways, a children’s menu, and a relaxed, sunny vibe.
+The Wayfarer showcases its classic coastal seafood roots, with a menu focused on high quality, local, and seasonal ingredients: troll-caught salmon out of nearby Astoria, Dungeness crab with wild chanterelles, and fresh, local oysters.
+Grilled steaks and pan-iron chicken balance surf with the turf.
+Craft cocktails, Northwest beers on tap, and a whiskey bar accompany the beautiful ocean view.
+Breakfast and lunch are perfect for families, with favorites like cinnamon roll French toast, eggs Benedict four ways, a children’s menu, and a relaxed, sunny vibe.

 “As a native Oregonian, I’ve long been a fan of Cannon Beach, and, more specifically, the Wayfarer.
 In addition to its unique location, with framed views of Haystack Rock, the cuisine at the Wayfarer is quintessentially coastal,” said Elam.
 “I look forward to building upon the strong foundation our team has built over the last 40-plus years and creating menus that continue to delight our guests.”